MattesonTypo/work-Spectrum/README.md

 - `Tests` &ndash; test scripts and HMTL files for testing the released font (expected to be in the `Release` directory)
 - `Artifacts` &ndash; interesting and useful artifacts generated during the project
 - `azure-pipelines` $ndash; scripts for automated cloud-based builds
+- `project.yaml` &ndash; the configuration file for `msfl` and the build/test process

 # Getting Started